DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis

-Our proposed method is much different from previous methods.
-First, our DF-GAN generates high-resolution images directly by a one-stage text-to-image backbone.
-Second, our model adopts a target-aware discriminator to ensure image quality and text-image semantic consistency without introducing extra network.
-Third, our model fuses text and image features more deeply and efficiently through a sequence of DFBlocks.
-Finally, the skip-z with truncation method is employed to provide the generator with a stable and continuous text latent space.
-Compared with previous models, our DF-GAN is simpler and more effective to synthesize realistic and text-matching images.
+Our DF-GAN is much different from previous methods.
+First, it generates high-resolution images directly by a one-stage backbone.
+Second, it adopts a Target-Aware Discriminator to enhance text-image semantic consistency without introducing extra networks.
+Third, it fuses text and image features more deeply and effectively through a sequence of DFBlocks.
+Compared with previous models, our DF-GAN is much simpler but more effective in synthesizing realistic and text-matching images.